SEP 11, 2020 | GLOBAL

-- Cisco’s AppDynamics platform is supporting customers with free access to their Premium University content.
+- Cisco’s AppDynamics platform is supporting customers with free access to Premium University content.

 - Cisco teams are offering free webinar sessions to help users deploy Cisco products for virtual learning and work.

-- Cloudflare is offering Cloudflare for Teams to organizations of any size at no cost through September 1.
-Cloudflare is also offering free live webinars to on how to use Cloudflare for Teams and has created a hub of resources for small businesses working to ensure business continuity.
+- Cloudflare offered Cloudflare for Teams to organizations of any size at no cost through September 1.
+Cloudflare also offered free live webinars to on how to use Cloudflare for Teams and created a hub of resources for small businesses working to ensure business continuity.

-- Cloudflare is also offering government agencies a free enterprise-level Cloudflare for Teams plan.
-Cloudflare will also provide a free package of services to state and local governments worldwide until September 1, 2020 to ensure governments have the tools needed to secure their web infrastructure and internal teams.
+- Cloudflare offered government agencies a free enterprise-level Cloudflare for Teams plan.
+Cloudflare also provided a free package of services to state and local governments worldwide until September 1, 2020 to ensure governments had the tools needed to secure their web infrastructure and internal teams.

 - Cloudflare addressed how the COVID-19 pandemic has impacted internet traffic and how they are helping protect the internet during the emergency.

-- To support critical web projects that help in the fight against the COVID-19 pandemic, Cloudflare is giving free access to its Cloudflare Workers compute platform through Project Galileo.
+- To support critical web projects that help in the fight against the COVID-19 pandemic, Cloudflare offered free access to its Cloudflare Workers compute platform through Project Galileo.